bitshifter/glam-rs/README.md

 performance.

 * No traits or generics for simplicity of implementation and usage
-* Only single precision floating point `f32` arithmetic is supported for now
 * All dependencies are optional (e.g. `mint`, `rand` and `serde`)
 * Follows the [Rust API Guidelines] where possible
 * Aiming for 100% test [coverage]